 From Can't to Can Do! is a Leader in the Industry

-Colleagues and attendees have used the programming from this workshop to:
+Colleagues and attendees have used the workshop and certification course information to:

 - Reduce psychotropic medications in their communities

 - Increase levels of activity engagement in persons living with dementia